flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_launchplan.rst

 Retrieves all the launch plans within project and domain.(launchplan,launchplans can be used interchangeably in these commands)
 ::

- bin/flytectl get launchplan -p flytesnacks -d development
+ flytectl get launchplan -p flytesnacks -d development

 Retrieves launch plan by name within project and domain.

 ::

- bin/flytectl get launchplan -p flytesnacks -d development core.basic.lp.go_greet
+ flytectl get launchplan -p flytesnacks -d development core.basic.lp.go_greet

 Retrieves launchplan by filters.
 ::